 Which comes first—information or the medium for that information?

-Nobody ever accidently mixes the appropriate ingredients together and then says, “Oh look, without even knowing it I made fajitas!”
-No, instead, we always precede any dish with some kind of recipe in mind.
-In similar fashion, an architectural blueprint always precedes a building and a DNA “blueprint” always precedes an organism, etc. So also every rock, every speck of dust—indeed, every single quantum in the cosmos—is preceded by rational information.
+Nobody ever accidently goes to the store, buys a bunch of ingredients, brings them home and then says, “Oh look, without even thinking of it I made a large sausage, green pepper, and purple onion pizza and also a Radicchio Caesar Salad with sourdough garlic croutons and, oh wow, here’s a pitcher of blueberry kombucha!”
+Such things do not happen by accident.
+For we always precede any dish with some kind of recipe in mind.
+In similar fashion, a set of rules always precedes any sports game, an architectural blueprint always precedes a building, and a DNA “blueprint” always precedes an organism.
+So also every rock, every speck of dust—indeed, every single quantum in the cosmos—is preceded by rational words.

 The Nature of Infinity